astroport-fi/astroport-governance/contracts/escrow_fee_distributor/README.md

 ### `user_reward`

-Returns a commission amount in the form of Astro for user at timestamp.

-`timestamp` a day cursor in seconds.
+Returns the amount of ASTRO rewards a user can claim at a specific timestamp. `timestamp` is in seconds.

 ```json
 {